andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e5-preload-retain/DemoWidgetsAssets/assets/backbase/static/features/[BBHOST]/theme-default/README.md

 npm run build
 ```

-The theme is built with the [`bb-cli`](https://github.com/Backbase/bb-cli/tree/nightly) (nightly)
+The theme is built with the [`bb-cli`](https://www.npmjs.com/package/bb-cli)
 `bb theme-build` command.

-So if you have the bb-cli nightly installed you can also build using `bb-cli`:
+So if you have the bb-cli installed you can also build using `bb-cli theme-build`:

 ```
 bb theme-build [--sourcemaps] [--base-path] [--edition].
 ```

+## Developing

+Until a `--watch` option is added to the `bb theme-build` command, you need to rebuild the theme
+after each change to the less files.

+You shouild use the `bb import-item --watch` command to automatically import your theme into your
+portal while developing.

 ## File Structure

-The required folder structure is as follows:
+The required folder structure of the theme is as follows:

 ```
   - bower.json